Feel ill after eating feta, but not 100% sure?

-Below i covered 5 reasons why you could be allergy to feta (or other cheeses).
+Below i’ll cover 5 reasons why you could be allergy to feta.

 1. Sheep/Goat Milk in Feta

-Unlike cows, sheep spent the day eating a huge variety of greens.
-For that reason, sheep milk has more solid content and is normally richer than both cow and goat milk.
+You could be just allergic to one particular type of milk.
+Unlike cows, sheep spent their day eating a huge variety of greens.
+For that reason, sheep milk naturally has more solid content and is richer than both cow and goat milk.

-To be exact, the milk produced has higher fat, protein, calcium and minerals than the cow or goat milk (1).
-That’s also why 1 gallon of cow milk or goat milk can only produce ~1 pound of cheese, but a gallon of sheep milk can make 2-3 pound of cheese.
+In fact, sheep milk has a higher level of fat, protein, calcium and minerals than the cow or goat milk (1).
+That’s also why a gallon of cow milk or goat milk can only produce ~1 pound of cheese, but the same volume of sheep milk can make 2-3 pounds of cheese.

 Reason why allergic to sheep/goat milk

-A certain group of people have their body immune system reacting to milk protein (casein) of sheep or goat, but may not to the cow’s milk casein.
-To be exact, antibody IgE recognizes the sheep casein as the foreign invasive object which then initiating the body autoimmune response (2).
+Some people, in a small percentage, may have immune system allergy to sheep or goat milk protein casein, but not to cow’s milk casein.
+To be exact, the antibody IgE recognizes the sheep casein as the foreign invasive object which then initiating the body autoimmune response (2).

-That’s why some people, especially children, or even dogs might get ill with fever-like reaction and digestive problems after eating feta cheese.
-It can be skin inflammatory reactions in the lung, throat or face, where the area became swollen, rash or itch.
+That’s why some people, especially children, or even dogs can get ill with fever-like reaction and digestive problems after eating feta cheese.
+It also includes skin inflammatory reactions in the lung, throat or face, where the area became swollen, rash or itch.

 2. Perhaps, Gluten?